Meron and Rabbi Shimon bar Yochai (Rashbi)

 On a firmer basis, there are important halachic works attributed to Rashbi, namely the Sifre, which consists of halachic midrashim to the biblical books of Numbers and Deuteronomy, and the Mekhilta de-Rabbi Shimon on the book of Exodus.
 The Sifre is one of a number of important commentaries that were based on the traditions of Rabbi Akiva and that were published by his students.
 Numerous aggadic statements made by Rashbi are recorded in the Talmud that emphasize in particular the primacy of Torah study.
 A strong mystic trend is also apparent in his sayings, which is another reason his name became associated with kabbalah.

 An important halachic activity he performed was the purification of the city of Tiberias.
 This city was built by Herod Antipas.
 However, Jews were reluctant to settle in it because it was built on top of Jewish tombs.
 Rashbi identified these by growing lupins on suspected locations.
 Where there were tombs, the lupins did not take root and this allowed him to remove the bodies and bury them elsewhere.
-Jews were now able to live in Tiberias and it would become the major center for Jewish life in the country.
+Jews were now able to live in Tiberias and it became the major center for Jewish life in the country in this period.

 NEARBY PLACES OF INTEREST: